ipupko/CRISP/README.md

 ## Contact

 **Dr Igor Pupko**
-Founder and Director, Compass Genomics Foundation igor@compassgx.com compassgx.com
+igor.pupko@outlook.com

 ---

-*CRISP is part of the Aletheia programme.
-Revealing the mechanisms of biology.*
+*CRISP is part of the Aletheia programme.*